 Brian RoneyDirector of Sponsorships

+I am a second year finance major born and raised in Detroit, MI.
 My goal is to create awareness of the many benefits fraternity members have as being a part of IFC.
 I plan on accomplishing my goal through various partnerships with local Gainesville businesses.
-I was born and raised in Detroit, Michigan.
-On my spare time, I love playing football and golf.
+In my spare time, I love playing football and golf.